Skip to main content

 5) Accurately interpret and apply the results of examination and evaluation procedures to provide evidenced-based patient care;

-6) Develop specific, measureable, achievable, realistic and timely (SMART) goals to meet patient/client goals and expectations based on available resources;
+6) Develop specific, measurable, achievable, realistic and timely (SMART) goals to meet patient/client goals and expectations based on available resources;

 7) Educate patients about proper exercise and self-care according to the patient’s demographic, cultural, and medical characteristics;